mbovel/relaxng-to-json-schema/README.md

 To run the tests, you will need to:

 - Install [Node.js](https://nodejs.org/en/) **with a version higher than or equal to 13.8.0**,
-- Install the dependencies using `npm install` in this directory.
+- Install the dependencies by running `npm install` in this directory.